DeeFialho/DeeFialho/README.md

 ### Hi there, I'm Dee 👋
 - Pronouns: She/Her, They/Them

-## I'm a tech enthusiast and software engineering student
+## I'm a tech enthusiast and I have a bachelor's in software engineering

-- 🌱 I’m currently learning Javascript and Dart
+- 🌱 I’m currently interested in web development
-- 🥅 2021 Goals: Work on more personal projects
+- 🥅 2022 Goals: Work on more personal projects
-- ⚡ Fun fact: I love to read and play guitar / bass

 ### Connect with me: